fbpx

 • Show your signs clearly.

-• If you see signs of destruction and negative impacts from the DOGE firing spree (think: trash at trailheads, “closed” signs, etc), document them and upload to the shared Google drive folder.
+• If you see signs of destruction and negative impacts from the DOGE firing spree (think: trash at trailheads, “closed” signs, etc), document them and report them to New Mexico Wild here.

 • Share online - and pass forward